 People with Crohn’s disease are at greater risk of developing an anal abscess or fistula.
 Sometimes, a fistula may require surgical treatment.

-Learn more about a Crohn’s disease fistula here.
+Learn more about a Crohn’s disease fistula.

 Anal fissure

 An anal fissure occurs when a portion of the lining in the rectum or anus tears.
-Having a large bowel movement or passing stool forcefully can cause this tear.
+Having a large bowel movement or forcefully passing stool can cause this tear.

 In addition to rectal pressure, a person may experience rectal bleeding and pain, particularly when having another bowel movement.

-Learn about bumps on the anus here.
+Learn about bumps on the anus.

 Fecal incontinence

 Fecal incontinence occurs when a person cannot control when they have a bowel movement.
 They may accidentally pass stool before they reach a toilet.
-Chronic constipation, nerve damage, or muscle injury
+Chronic constipation, nerve damage, or muscle injury can lead to incontinence.

 This condition can greatly affect a person’s quality of life, but many treatments are available to reduce or stop symptoms.

-Learn more about diarrhea here.
+Learn more about diarrhea.

 Prostatitis

 Prostatitis is a condition that occurs when the prostate, which is a small gland that helps produce semen, becomes inflamed.
-Prostatitis is
+Prostatitis is usually due to a bacterial infection, but sometimes, the cause is unknown.

 As well as rectal pressure, prostatitis can cause symptoms, including: